Super MANDELZOOM

 Entering coordinates from the keyboard

 The user interface for controlling the image computation is better than that of any other Mac Mandelbrot program prior to Xaos.
-The central algorithm for scheduling the iteration of individual pixels is Successive Refinement in its full Adjacency Optimization form.
+The central algorithm for scheduling the iteration of individual pixels is Successive Refinement with full Adjacency Optimization.
 The user sees a coarse image right away, then after a few seconds a somewhat finer image, then finer again after a while more, etc. It is integrated into the user interface, unlike in MandelZot 3.0 where you have to keep manually turning Successive Refinement on and off each time you zoom.

 Selecting a rectangle to be imaged at higher resolution.
 Note three processes running